It takes all of us. Every gift makes a difference.

 As an independent school, we rely on gifts from our community to help bridge the gap between the cost of an RCDS education and tuition.
 Annual Giving also allows us to recruit and retain outstanding faculty, offer financial aid to deserving students, and fund programs in the arts, athletics, community service, and sustainability, to name a few.

-The RCDS Annual Fund has grown from $841,000 in 1993-94 to over $3 million in 2016-17.
-During this 23-year period, the annual giving program has raised over $60 million for the School, including over $9 million for the RCDS Endowment Fund through the very successful Senior Gift program.
+The RCDS Annual Fund has grown from $841,000 in 1993-94 to over $4 million in 2017-18.
+During this 24-year period, the annual giving program has raised over $60 million for the School, including over $9 million for the RCDS Endowment Fund through the very successful Senior Gift program.

 Rye Country Day, like other educational institutions, is labor intensive and thus spends the major portion of its budget on salaries and benefits.
 The Board of Trustees is committed to attracting, supporting, and retaining an outstanding faculty and staff; therefore, competitive salaries and benefits are critical expenditures.

-In addition, the Board continues to be committed to supporting the School's various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 143 students with $5.6 million in need-based aid.
+In addition, the Board continues to be committed to supporting the School's various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 16% of the study body with $5.6 million in need-based aid.
 This financial aid program is funded through restricted endowment funds, the operating budget, the RCDS Parents Association, and several other annual giving donations specifically for financial aid.

 Annual Giving helps to cover the costs of educating students that exceed tuition.
 It also supports all areas of the school, including academics, arts, athletics, drama, technology, faculty and staff salaries and benefits, as well as financial aid.
 Annual gifts are solicited and given every year to support these programs.